 - Tribal-issued photo ID

-If you don’t have any form of ID because, say, you forgot it at home, it’s lost, or you’re a “sovereign citizen,” you can still fly within the United States.
+Believe it or not, even if you don’t have any form of ID because, say, you forgot it at home, it’s lost, or you’re a “sovereign citizen,” you can still fly within the United States.
 You’ll need to complete an identity verification process as required by the TSA.
-Don’t plan on breezing through airport security though, because you’ll be subject to additional (i.e., much lengthier) screening.
+Don’t plan on breezing through airport security, though, because you’ll be subject to additional (i.e., lengthier, more intensive) screening.
 Children under the age of 18 are not expected to provide identification when traveling domestically.

-While you can still travel in the U.S. with any of the alternate IDs listed above, that will likely change once the REAL ID requirements take effect in May 2023.
+While you can still travel in the U.S. with any of the alternate IDs listed above, that will likely change once the REAL ID requirements take effect in May 2025.
 In this case, you’ll still be able to use your state-issued ID or driver’s license to board flights.
-However, it must have the REAL ID star.
-REAL ID cards have a star at the upper left- or right-hand corner.
+However, it must have the REAL ID indication with a star at the upper left- or right-hand corner.
 According to the Department of Homeland Security, “all 50 states are now in full compliance issuing these cards, with most states becoming compliant in the last four years.”
 If you received your last ID before your state was compliant, you’re now able to receive a REAL ID-compliant version at your next renewal.

 In the absence of a REAL ID, you will be able to use a valid passport, a U.S. military ID, or a federal government PIV card for domestic travel.
-Even if you opt to use your passport, make sure it’s updated by May 3, 2023.
-This can take about seven to 10 weeks for routine service and four to six weeks if expedited, but there’s no guarantee, according to the Department of State.
+Even if you opt to use your passport, make sure it’s updated by May 7, 2025.
+Passport renewals take about eight to 11 weeks for routine service and five to seven weeks if expedited.
+But there’s no guarantee, according to the Department of State, so plan accordingly.
 Without a passport, REAL ID-compliant card, or any other accepted forms of identification, you’ll not be allowed through TSA checkpoints, meaning you won’t be able to fly within the U.S.

 You can get your REAL ID through your local Department of Motor Vehicles office, AAA, or regional state offices.
-It’s possible to complete the necessary documentation online before visiting the necessary office.
+It’s possible to complete the necessary documentation online before visiting the necessary office too.
 Be sure to check the minimum requirements before applying.

 U.S. citizens can also use state-issued enhanced driver’s licenses (EDLs) to fly locally.
 EDLs, however, are only available in select states, including New York, Washington, Minnesota, Vermont, and Michigan.
 They’re typically given to residents in states close to U.S. borders to comply with the Western Hemisphere Travel Initiative.

-If you’re a foreign national traveling within the U.S., you’ll need your passport.
-Be sure to keep your passport safe.
+If you’re a foreign national traveling within the U.S., you’ll need your passport, of course.
+Be sure to keep your passport safe while traveling.
 Flying within the U.S. without a passport as a foreign national can be quite stressful.

 On the other hand, green-carded residents must have their regular photo ID and green card to fly within the U.S. The card can also function as a driver’s license or other ID.
 You’re not required to have a passport for domestic travel.

-In short, you can fly to all 50 U.S. states and territories without a passport.
+Bottom line: You can fly to all 50 U.S. states and territories without a passport.
 Just make sure to carry either your driver’s license or a state-issued ID.
-To avoid frustrations in the future, ensure your driver’s license and other ID are REAL-ID compliant before May 2023.
+To avoid frustrations in the future, ensure your driver’s license and other ID are REAL-ID compliant before May 2025.

-You’ll need a passport (with a protective passport holder) to travel internationally, though.
+You’ll need a passport (ideally, with a protective passport holder) to travel internationally, though.
 So, it’s vital not to leave it at home if your travel plans are likely to change.